WEYTEC/LMSS/README.md

 lmss uses the autostart feature described in the Desktop Application Autostart Specification on [freedesktop.org](https://specifications.freedesktop.org/autostart-spec/0.5/index.html)

+The following is only necessary if lmss was manually installed.
+The installation through the rpm or deb package automatically starts lmss.

 ### How to enable the autostart feature globally